kanaria69/Mainecoco/README.md

-## Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+## Why did the cookie cry?
+It was feeling crumby.